Move away from Middle schools

 For Alice Springs:

-The later start in Alice Springs and Darwin Middle and Darwin High schools reflects local community feedback and allows for additional planning and preparation.
+The later start in Alice Springs reflects local community feedback and allows for additional planning and preparation.
 The full implementation across all urban government secondary schools will be completed by end of 2028.

 The department will work closely with schools, parents, teachers, and students over the next 6 months to implement these changes, with a focus on: